-It was grand, travelling without a tent.
+It was grand, travelling in style, without a tent.
 And you know what?
 I liked it.
-I liked it a lot.
-I was easily seduced.

 It’s hard to fathom.
 I’m the guy who, when he was a young teenager, did canoe trips for days on end paddling deep into the woods, year after year.
 In those summers of my adolescence I lived like a fur trader, and loved it.